-A data trust is a legal framework that enables organizations to securely connect their data sources and create a new shared repository of data.
-The data trust standardizes and formalizes the relationships between the organizations that are contributing or accessing data within the repository.
-As a scalable alternative to multiple “point-to-point” sharing, a data trust promotes collaboration among its members through common rules for data security, privacy, and confidentiality.
+A data trust is a legal framework for managing shared data.
+The data trust promotes collaboration among its members through common rules for data security, privacy, and confidentiality.
+It enables organizations to securely connect their data sources and create a new shared repository of data.
+The data trust also standardizes and formalizes the relationships between the organizations that are contributing or accessing the data within the repository.

 Ultimately, a data trust lays the groundwork for a successful enterprise analytics programs.

 Data sharing can transform organizations and exponentially increase the impact of their work.
 A data trust is a fundamental component of any data sharing initiative and must be crafted to address the specific circumstances of the participating organizations.
 While there is no universal formula for building a data trust, Qlarion’s data trusts include these critical components:

 - Data Trust Agreement – A legal document that outlines the responsibilities and expectations of entities that contribute data to the data trust.
 There are distinct versions of the agreement for members (entities that contribute data) and users (organizations or individuals who access the data including for research purposes).